MicrosoftDocs/sql-docs/docs/relational-databases/replication/tutorial-replicating-data-between-continuously-connected-servers.md

     ![Run Agents at Dist](media/tutorial-replicating-data-between-continuously-connected-servers/runagentsatdist.png)

-5. On the Subscribers page, if the name of the Subscriber instance is not displayed, select **Add Subscriber** and then select **Add SQL Server Subscriber** from the drop down.
+5. On the Subscribers page, if the name of the Subscriber instance is not displayed, select **Add Subscriber** and then select **Add SQL Server Subscriber** from the drop-down.
 This will launch the **Connect to Server** dialog box.
 Enter the Subscriber instance name and then select **Connect**.

     ![Add Subscriber Server](media/tutorial-replicating-data-between-continuously-connected-servers/addsub.png)